Kirsten specialises exclusively in clinical negligence claims.

 Cases where Kirsten has recently obtained successful settlements for her clients include

-- A claim for the failure to monitor her client’s ulcerative colitis and act on early signs of bowel cancer.
+- AR v Royal Berkshire NHS Foundation Trust and Heatherwood and Wexham Park Hospital NHS Foundation Trust: a claim for the failure to monitor her client’s ulcerative colitis and act on early signs of bowel cancer.
 This delayed diagnosis allowed the cancer to advance and caused the premature death of her client.

 I could not be more grateful with it all.
 And I could not thank you enough for your support!
 I did not find any of the claim stressful thanks to you and your team.
 You were lovely and kind and very understanding!"

 Suzy, client of Kirsten

 Baby died seven hours after birth following delayed delivery

 A woman has received a settlement after the incorrect reading of her unborn baby's heart rate led to his death seven hours after delivery.